 - The funds held by the trust invest in municipal bonds.
-Municipal bonds are debt obligations issued by state and local governments or by their political subdivisions or authorities. states, local governments and municipalities issue municipal bonds to raise money for various public purposes such as building public facilities, refinancing outstanding obligations and financing general operating expenses.
+Municipal bonds are debt obligations issued by state and local governments or by their political subdivisions or authorities.
+States, local governments and municipalities issue municipal bonds to raise money for various public purposes such as building public facilities, refinancing outstanding obligations and financing general operating expenses.
 These bonds include general obligation bonds, which are backed by the full faith and credit of the issuer and may be repaid from any revenue source, and revenue bonds, which may be repaid only from the revenue of a specific facility or source.
 The full impact of the COVID-19 pandemic on state and political subdivisions' ability to make payments on debt obligations is impossible to predict, but could negatively impact the value of bonds, the ability of state and political subdivisions to make payments when due and the performance of the trust. - The municipal bonds held by the funds are fixed-rate obligations and will decline in value with increases in interest rates, an issuer's worsening financial condition or a drop in bond ratings.
 The longer the maturity of a security, the greater the risk of a decline in value with increases in interest rates.
 The effective maturity of longer term securities may be dramatically different than shorter term obligations.
 Investors may receive early returns of principal when securities are called or sold before they mature.
 Investors may not be able to reinvest the proceeds they receive at as high a yield.
-The default of an issuer in making its payment obligations could result in the loss of interest income and/or principal to investors. - The funds held by the trust invest significantly in California municipal bonds.
-Because the funds held by the trust are concentrated in bonds of issuers located in California, there may be more risk than if the bonds were issued by issuers located in several states. - The funds held by the trust may invest in securities rated below investment grade and considered to be "junk" securities.
+The default of an issuer in making its payment obligations could result in the loss of interest income and/ or principal to investors. - The funds held by the trust may invest in securities rated below investment grade and considered to be "junk" securities.
 These securities are considered to be speculative and are subject to greater market and credit risks.
 Accordingly, the risk of default is higher than investment grade securities.
-In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - A portion of distributions from the trust may be subject to the alternative minimum tax.
-While distributions from the trust are generally exempt from federal and California income taxes, a portion of such distributions may be taken into account in computing the alternative minimum tax. - The trust is not actively managed.
+In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - If the trust fails to maintain its status as a "qualified fund of funds" by not having at least 50% of the value of its total assets represented by interests in funds treated as "regulated investment companies" for tax purposes, then the trust will be unable to report a portion of its dividends as exempt-interest dividends and they may be treated as ordinary income distributions.
+If this happens, the trust will be unable to achieve its objective.
+See "Risk Considerations-Tax Risk" and "Taxes" for more information about this risk and about the tax consequences of owning units of your trust. - A portion of distributions from the trust may be subject to the alternative minimum tax.
+While distributions of interest from the trust are generally exempt from federal income taxes, a portion of such interest may be taken into account in computing the alternative minimum tax.

+• The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.